madewithlove/elasticsearcher/README.md

 ### Index registration

 The indices should be registered with the indices manager for further use in the package.
-Every index needs a reference, which will be used for accessing the index.
+The index object is only used during this registration, later on it can accessed by its name (via `getName`).

 ```
 $suggestionsIndex  = new SuggestionsIndex();

 // Single registration
-$searcher->indicesManager()->register('suggestions', $suggestionsIndex);
+$searcher->indicesManager()->register($suggestionsIndex);

 // Grouped registration
 $indices = array(
-  'suggestions'  => $suggestionsIndex,
+  $suggestionsIndex
 );
 $searcher->indicesManager()->registerIndices($indices);